storj/docs/Explorer-Release-Setup-Instructions.md

 $ ./identity_darwin_amd64 authorize storagenode <authorization-token>
 ```

+*__Note:__ If you are using Synology you must add "sudo" in front of commands for creating and signing identity.
+Otherwise you will receive error.
+Default folder for created identity on Synology is /root/.local/share/storj/identity/storagenode/.*

 *__Caution:__ Before proceeding to the next step, please be sure to back up your identity files located in the output path of the previous command.
 This will allow you to restore your node to working order in case of an unfortunate incident such as a hard drive crash.*

 4) Download the docker container from docker hub: